-The budget end of the grilling market has always been a competition-heavy arena, and some cut corners here and there are expected, in order to keep prices low.
+The budget end of the grilling market has always been a competition-heavy arena, and some cut corners here and there are expected to keep prices low.

-That being said, cutting corners like advertising your grills as being stainless steel, when they’re only mild steel clad in a thin layer of stainless steel, is the kind of cut corner you’re better off avoiding at all costs.
+That being said, cutting corners, like advertising your grills as stainless steel when they’re only mild steel clad in a thin layer of stainless steel, is the kind of cut corner you’re better off avoiding at all costs.